Fun for Everyone Reopens Next May

 blue, green, red bar

 Rent a bike from the BBMR Visitors Center Station to enjoy a leisurely ride through the Village or scenic lake views on the Big Bear Lake Pedal Path.
-All online reservations must be booked at least 24 hours in advance prior to arrival.
+All online purchases must be made at least 1 day in advance prior to arrival.
 Bikes and equipment may also be reserved on-site by visiting the ticket windows, subject to availability.

 Updating Results...